blindern/drift/nrec/README.md

 ## Data folder

-The `/data` directory is a volume that contains the `drift` repo checked out.
-It also holds the encryption key.

-All state that must be persisted should be stored within this volume, as only this will be persisted across instance recreations.
+The `/var/mnt/data` directory is a separate volume that survives across instance recreations.
+All state that must be persisted should be stored within this volume.

 ## Updating image for new provisions

 ```bash
 ./publish-fedora-coreos.sh
 ```

+Edit the `fcos` variable in `blindern.tf`.